 You cannot claim for things that you use for both private and business use, for example, rent or broadband access.

-You can check your eligibility to claim by clicking the link here.
+You can check your eligibility to claim by visiting the GOV.UK site.
 If eligible, you will need a Government Gateway User ID and password to access your Personal Tax Account.